The spring/summer 25 collection is here: Discover

 with trusted suppliers who are based in Ecuador.
 We only stock genuine Panama

-hats that are made in Ecuador, using traditional methods, and seek the very finest straw hoods with which to block our hats, in exclusive shapes to Lock & Co.
+that are made in Ecuador, using traditional methods, and seek the very finest straw hoods with which to block our hats, in exclusive shapes to Lock & Co.

 Men's collection